Reece-elder/CRUD-Project-Front-end/README.md

 * Improve the functionality of the page by adding a second database, allowing the user to inspect specific details, such as a dock number log.
 * Add search by / Filter by functionality to the app.
-* Implementation of a loading/landing page for the user.
+* ~~Implementation of a loading/landing page for the user.
+  Added a landing page with a loading bar 18/10/20
 * Functionality to restrict updating and deleting of certain fields without authorisation.

 ## Author